PLANT SC 7245WT - Plant Health A

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).

 Learning Activities SummaryThere is a series of lectures that cover the influence of damaging microorganisms, invertebrates and weeds on plant health, and the means to manage plant health in a cost effective and sustainable manner.
 Practical sessions consider diagnosis, quantification and management of organisms that damage crops in the field and after harvest.

 Specific Course Requirements1.
 Attendance at lectures is optional, but strongly encouraged.

 2. Attendance at practicals is required, and all practical sessions are assessed.
-Students must complete an online quiz before each practical, which gives formative feedback and ensures they are aware of key technical, health and safety issues.
+For some practical sessions students must complete a pre-class online quiz.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: